 “…Student Support became a safe haven where he could be himself and take time out.
 He could speak with you and laugh or rant.
 He felt you understood him and he holds you in such high regard.
 This care was exceptional … and the school needs people like you who will fight the corner of those who appear to outwardly have no difficulties in school, but struggle every day even to turn up.”

 The Student Support Department is located opposite the 6th Form Study Centre and is staffed daily between 08.00-17.00.
 The Department supports all students presenting with SEND and this includes those on an EHC Plan, those formally diagnosed with no plan as well as those who present with traits of ASD, ADHD, etc but do not have a formal diagnosis.

-In addition to the main area of the Department, there is a ‘chill zone’ where students meet at break and lunch to eat and socialise.
-Some of these students are on reduced timetables to help manage the fatigue of a 5-period school day.
-Some also have Time Out Cards which allow them to leave the classroom.
-These are especially beneficial to students with high levels of anxiety and/or sensory processing difficulties.
+Student Support is an area frequently accessed by students needing a quiet and calm place away from the noisy school environment.
+This is often a crucial decompression time for some students.
+In addition to the main area of the Department, there is a ‘chill room’ where students meet at break and lunch to eat and socialise.
+Some of these students are on reduced timetables to help manage the fatigue they experience from the sensory overload of school and a five-period school day.
+Some have Time Out Cards which allow them to leave the classroom when they are experiencing high levels of anxiety and/or sensory overload.

 We want to achieve the best possible educational and other outcomes for our students with SEND.
 We want them to become confident individuals making a successful transition into adulthood living.